-Power Transmission of Solid State Radars Compared to Magnetron Radars
+Power Transmission of Solid State Radar vs Magnetron Radars

 Magnetron radars are rated for their peak power transmission, while solid state radars are rated for their average power output.
 While the total power transmission between solid state and magnetron radars is the same, and they both use the same frequency, it’s a different way of creating transmissions.